 - A list of all foreign, continental and coastwise ports and the ships presently to sail thereto.
 This gives details of all vessels that were being loaded or prepared for voyages, by destination port (arranged alphabetically by port).
 In this way, it offers much the same information as Lloyd’s List, but by destination, not current position

 - Arrived outwards from home ports.
-This lists every ship that has arrived at an overseas port in the preceeding week, having left a UK port (but including vessels registered in any country), alphabetically by ship name.
+This lists every ship that has arrived at an overseas port in the preceding week, having left a UK port (but including vessels registered in any country), alphabetically by ship name.
 This list is not broken down by destination.

 - Cleared Outwards.
-Organised by port, then date, then alphabetically by ship name, this lists all vessels in British ports that have cleared customs in preparation for departure in the preceeding week.
+Organised by port, then date, then alphabetically by ship name, this lists all vessels in British ports that have cleared customs in preparation for departure in the preceding week.
 This information was gathered directly from the Customs service.

 - Entered Inwards.
 This is again a list based on customs information, listing all vessels coming from overseas ports into the UK and entering customs